addyosmani/backbone-fundamentals/index.md

 ## In action

-Now refresh index.html to see the fruits of our labour.
-We should be able to type a todo name, and press return to submit the form, creating a new todo.
+Now refresh index.html and we should be able to see the fruits of our labour.
+Errors in console mentioned above should gone and todos added through console earlier should appear in the list populated from the Local Storage.
+Also, we should be able to type a todo name, and press return to submit the form, creating a new todo.

 ![](img/todocompleted.png)